MarcelKleber/Camunda-8-Worker-Demo/README.md

 ## How to Run the Process "ConsultingChallenge"

+1. If applicable: change credentials in credentials.properties
-1. Run Module 1 to deploy the bpmn and form
+2. Run Module 1 to deploy the bpmn and form
-2. Run Module 3 to start instance
+3. Run Module 3 to start instance
-3. Run Module 4 to start worker and handler
+4. Run Module 4 to start worker and handler
-4. Select in Tasklist the picture to downloaded
+5. Select in Tasklist the picture to downloaded
-5. Look for Picture in Download-Folder
+6. Look for Picture in Download-Folder
-6. profit
+7. profit

 ## Architecture Overview